Our free broadband checker finds the best broadband prices with no upfront costs where you live – which means you pay nothing today.

 One of the most common ways that broadband companies incentivise their offers for new customers is by offering broadband with no setup fees.
 This usually means that you won’t pay for things like equipment or delivery, and that your new broadband service will be installed or activated free of charge.

-Plusnet broadband – You won’t pay fees for installation or equipment with Plusnet broadband, though a £49.99 charge applies if you need a new phone line.
-You will need to pay for your first month in advance – so not an extra cost as such, and you will have quite a long period before you need to settle your next monthly bill.
+Plusnet broadband – You won’t pay fees for installation or equipment with Plusnet broadband.
+You will need to pay for your first month in advance however – so not an extra cost as such, but it is an upfront cost, but it does mean you will have quite a long period before you need to settle your next monthly bill

-Vodafone broadband – You won’t pay any extra costs with Vodafone fibre broadband (and it does only offer fibre now) even when a new phone line needs to be installed.
+Vodafone broadband – You won’t pay any extra costs with Vodafone fibre broadband (and it does only offer fibre now) even when a new phone line needs to be installed, which is very generous

 In the past, broadband with free installation was generally with standard/ADSL packages, running on existing BT copper phone lines.
 Today, however, you're just as likely to find no-fee fibre broadband packages depending on what each provider is promoting at the time.
-Unfortunately, fees are still fairly universal when it comes to next-generation 'full fibre' FTTP services.
+And right now, since providers are keen to get customers moved onto Full Fibre if they can get it, most are offering the upgrade without any fees.

 To help determine what broadband speed is right for your needs, read our guide.